EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 > + **{MAVEN_FOLDER}** : The folder's name that contains the desired version, e.g. *apache-maven-3.8.6-sa3*

-Check the output of the upcoming commands to confirm that the the symlinnk was created as desired:
+Check the output of the upcoming commands to confirm that the the symlink was created as desired:

     ls -la --group-directories-first /opt/maven/
     ls -la --group-directories-first /opt/maven/current/